wilsonify/wilsonify.github.io/content/recipes/SWEET CORN AND GREEN CHILE BAKED FLAUTAS199.md

 or filling.
 5 Lightly coat them all with cooking spray and bake for 10 minutes.
 When you pull them out, the bottoms should be golden—if not, stick them in for another couple minutes.
-When the bottoms look good, turn them over and bake those bitches until they’re golden and crispy on both sides, another 5 to 7 minutes.
+When the bottoms look good, turn them over and bake those   until they’re golden and crispy on both sides, another 5 to 7 minutes.
 Serve warm topped with lettuce and salsa if you want to impress some mother ers.